Rexxar-Jack-Remar/lotus/docs/source/user_guide/bug_detection.rst

 Tool 1: Kint - Integer and Array Analysis
 ------------------------------------------

-Kint detects integer-related and taint-style bugs using range analysis and SMT solving.
+Kint detects numerical bugs using SMT solving and interprocedural function summaries.
+Its auxiliary taint tracking is not a replacement for the configurable ``taint`` source-to-sink checker.

 Capabilities
 ~~~~~~~~~~~~